-When driving past a semi-truck, do you expect to see someone at the peak of health and fitness sitting behind the wheel??
+When driving past a semi-truck, do you expect to see someone at the peak of health and fitness sitting behind the wheel?
 You will, of course, see a tough and hardworking individual doing a very important job.
-However, truckers and other people in drive-heavy professions are not always in the greatest shape.
+However, truckers and other people in driving-heavy professions are not always in the greatest shape.

 A dashboard littered with fast-food wrappers is almost a tradition for some big-rig operators.
 In fact, 65% of truckers say it’s hard to eat right in their profession, while 35% say it’s hard to exercise.
 With the average trucker age at 55 years and most food on the road coming either fried or deep-fried, habits are deeply ingrained in many drivers.
 So, why try to change something that has become so rooted in the daily life of many truckers?